MusicPlayerDaemon/MPD/doc/user.rst

    * - **enabled yes|no**
      - Allows you to disable a decoder plugin without recompiling.
 By default, all plugins are enabled.

-More information can be found in the decoder plugin reference :ref:`decoder_plugins`.
+More information can be found in the :ref:`decoder_plugins` reference.

 Configuring encoder plugins
 ---------------------------

 Encoders are used by some of the output plugins (such as shout).
 The encoder settings are included in the audio_output section.

-More information can be found in the encoder plugin reference :ref:`encoder_plugins`.
+More information can be found in the :ref:`encoder_plugins` reference.

 Configuring audio outputs
 -------------------------